viniciusvl/Data_structure_course/lists/lists.md

     - Doubly: size is dinamyc, eache node has 2 pointers: to the last and next node

     - Circular: size is dinamyc, the last node apointers to the first node

+----------------------------- GENERAL EXPLICATIONS -------------------------------

+**Cache misses**: Lists are bad to perfomance because of cache miss, i.e. CPU can not make cache, because nodes in a list are not contiguos in memory.
+Therefore, CPU need more process to get the information